MozaikAgency/wp-theme-starter/README.md

 1. [Add a screenshot.png](http://codex.wordpress.org/Theme_Development#Screenshot)
 1. Delete files you are not using inside the `/theme` directory
 1. Before deploying run `gulp production` <-- Not implemented yet
+1. Deploy the built theme directory, *not the dev directory*